Mathematical theory of deep learning: Bibliography and further reading

 \section{Bibliography and further reading}

 Classical statistical learning theory is based on the foundational work of Vapnik and Chervonenkis \cite{vapnik2015uniform}.
 This led to the formulation of the probably approximately correct (PAC) learning model in \cite{valiant1984theory}, which is primarily utilized in this chapter.
-A streamlined mathematical introduction to statistical learning theory can be found in \cite{cucker2002mathematical}.
+A streamlined mathematical introduction to statistical learning theory can be found in \cite{cucker2002mathematical}, and we also refer to the recent textbook \cite{bach2025learning}.

 Since statistical learning theory is well-established, there exists a substantial amount of excellent expository work describing this theory.
 Some highly recommended books on the topic are \cite{mohri2018foundations, understanding, MR1741038}.
 The specific approach of characterizing learning via covering numbers has been discussed extensively in \cite[Chapter 14]{MR1741038}.
 Specific results for ReLU activation used in this chapter were derived in \cite{schmidt2020nonparametric, berner2020analysis}.
 The results of Section \ref{sec:VCLowerBoundsOnApprox} describe some of the findings in \cite{yarotsky, NEURIPS2020_979a3f14}.
-Other scenarios in which the tightness of the upper bounds were shown are, for example, if quantization of weights is assumed, \cite{bolcskei2019optimal, 9363169, petersen2018optimal}, or when some form of continuity of the approximation scheme is assumed, see \cite{DeVore1989} for general lower bounds (also applicable to neural networks).
+Other scenarios in which the tightness of the upper bounds were shown are, for example, if quantization of weights is assumed, \cite{bolcskei2019optimal, 9363169, petersen2018optimal}, or when some form of continuity of the approximation scheme is assumed as discussed in Section \ref{sec:cod}.